Pariyatti/mobile-spikes/kosa-spikes/kosa-crux/2020-09-10-questions.md

   - just Hakan so far

 - explain the life cycle we're anticipating for the documents which need to live in pariyatti's library; ask they're honest opinion of Crux is a good fit
+  - feels ok (see notebook)

 - modeling:
   - derivative works? (say, translations / transcripts)
   - editions? is an edition a der. work or new valid-time?
   - how to model a document from 300 BCE?
   - tweaks? (ex. "monk changed one word in 1400")
+    - "ship of theseus all the way down"
+    - lean on relationship between identity and time
+    - all identities are fiction / are models
+    - `valid-time` is a bit of a hammer; harder to query
+    - at a certain point, everything is single-character documents / CRDTs
+    - conclusion: maybe don't change existing documents if possible?
   - when do you draw the line and model a relationship as a document?

+- pain points:
+  - inheritance (but attributes can be inherited)
+  - sorting is a bit tricky with big data
+  - RDF capabilities
+  - Datomic's Composite Tuples - doesn't exist in Crux yet

+- structure on a spectrum:
+  1. tabular
+  2. graph
+  3. totally unstructured

+...arguably, Publisher could be in tabular (pgsql) and Library in 2+3 (crux).
+But between-db consistency problems go away if we just use Crux rather than Crux+Postgres.
+Also less mental overhead in worrying about Datalog on one side and SQL on the other.

+- schema migrations?
+  - for a single doc: `clojure.spec`
+  - can always put new schema version (data "migration") over old docs
+  - there is a coming schema layer
+  - schema layer even supports SQL

 # Tech